 When it comes to the design and build of new facilities, businesses have traditionally opted to deploy rigid isolators.
 This remains a popular choice – particularly when they are producing larger batches of the same drugs on an ongoing basis.

-However, as manufacturers look to scale up HPAPI production, we are increasingly seeing businesses choosing to incorporate flexible containment solutions at their new build sites too.
+However, as manufacturers look to scale up HPAPI production, we are increasingly seeing businesses choosing to incorporate flexible containment and HPAPI isolator solutions at their new build sites too.

 There are five key reasons why they are looking to include these flexible alternatives: